Brazil-Argentina new auto pact postpones free trade until 2029

-RIO DE JANEIRO, Sept 6 (Reuters) - Brazil and Argentina renewed their auto trade agreement on Friday, allowing increased Brazilian exports to its neighbor through 2029 but postponing free trade in motor vehicles between the countries for the next decade.
+RIO DE JANEIRO (Reuters) - Brazil and Argentina renewed their auto trade agreement on Friday, allowing increased Brazilian exports to its neighbor through 2029 but postponing free trade in motor vehicles between the countries for the next decade.

 Argentina is the largest export market for the Brazilian auto industry, but sales have plummeted due to a depression in the Argentine economy.
 Sales in Brazil in recent months have begun to recover to 2014 levels.